Build a Support Team

 Mental Health Professionals

-These are people with the skills and training to support us in our fight against depression.
-Professionals can help us better understand depression, ourselves, and build new skills to help manage our health.
+Mental health professionals are people with the skills and training to support us in our recovery from depression.
+They can help us better understand ourselves, and develop new skills to more effectively manage our health and live well.

-There are a variety of mental health professionals we may come across and get support from.
+There are a variety of mental health professionals we may come across.

 This guide provides an overview of who’s who, with information on therapists, counsellors, psychiatrists, psychologists, etc. and how to access them.